Covent Garden Shopping

 What is the “Seven Dials” area in Covent Garden?

-Shortly after the creation of the Covent Garden piazza, in the 1690s, the area to the north of it was developed by politician Thomas Neale.
+Shortly after the creation of the Covent Garden piazza in the 1690s, the area to the north was developed by politician Thomas Neale.
 The unusual layout of the seven roads in a dial shape, forming triangular blocks of buildings, was a sneaky way for Neale to make more money from tenants, whose rents were based on the size of the building’s frontage instead of its interiors.